chalmerj/introcs-lecture-notes/devel/rst/whilestatements.rst

   }

 .. index::
+   double: testing; edge case
+   double: testing; range testing
-   triple: testing; edge case; range testing
+   double: edge case; range testing

 The comment before the function definition does not give a clear idea of the range of possible values for n.
 How small makes sense for the comment?